core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    Hence, OSCORE can be used between an origin client/server and a proxy, as well as between two proxies in an intermediary chain.

 2. A CoAP message can be secured by multiple OSCORE protections applied in sequence.
-Therefore, the final result is a message with nested OSCORE protections, as the output of an "OSCORE-in-OSCORE" process.
+In such a case, the final result is a message with nested OSCORE protections, as the output of an "OSCORE-in-OSCORE" process.
 Hence, following a decryption, the resulting message might legitimately include an OSCORE Option, and thus have in turn to be decrypted.

    The most common case is expected to consider a message protected with up to two OSCORE layers, i.e.: i) an inner layer, protecting the message end-to-end between the origin client and the origin server acting as application endpoints; and ii) an outer layer, protecting the message between a certain OSCORE endpoint and the other OSCORE endpoint adjacent in the intermediary chain.

    However, a message can also be protected with a higher, arbitrary number of nested OSCORE layers, e.g., in scenarios relying on a longer chain of intermediaries.
 For instance, the origin client can sequentially apply multiple OSCORE layers to a request, each of which to be consumed and removed by one of the intermediaries in the chain, until the origin server is reached and it consumes the innermost OSCORE layer.

    An OSCORE endpoint SHOULD define the maximum number of OSCORE layers that it is able to apply (remove) when processing an outgoing (incoming) CoAP message.
 The defined limit has to appropriately reflect the security requirements of the application.
-At the same time, it is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint, and by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.
+At the same time, such a limit is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint, and by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.

    If its defined limit is reached when processing a CoAP message, an OSCORE endpoint MUST NOT perform any further OSCORE processing on that message.
 If the message is an outgoing request and it requires further OSCORE processing beyond the set limit, the endpoint MUST abort the message sending.
 If the message is an incoming request and it requires further OSCORE processing beyond the set limit, the endpoint MUST reply with a 4.01 (Unauthorized) error response.
 The endpoint protects such a response by applying the same OSCORE layers that it successfully removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed (see {{outgoing-responses}}).